Pink Floyd: Disillusionment, absence, and non-being

 Waters's lyrics to Wish You Were Here's "Have a Cigar" deal with a perceived lack of sincerity on the part of music industry representatives.
 The song illustrates a dysfunctional dynamic between the band and a record label executive who congratulates the group on their current sales success, implying that they are on the same team while revealing that he erroneously believes "Pink" is the name of one of the band members.
 According to author David Detmer, the album's lyrics deal with the "dehumanising aspects of the world of commerce", a situation the artist must endure to reach their audience.

 Absence as a lyrical theme is common in the music of Pink Floyd.
 Examples include the absence of Barrett after 1968, and that of Waters's father, who died during the Second World War.
 Waters's lyrics also explored unrealised political goals and unsuccessful endeavours.
 Their film score, Obscured by Clouds, dealt with the loss of youthful exuberance that sometimes comes with ageing.
 Longtime Pink Floyd album cover designer, Storm Thorgerson, described the lyrics of Wish You Were Here: "The idea of presence withheld, of the ways that people pretend to be present while their minds are really elsewhere, and the devices and motivations employed psychologically by people to suppress the full force of their presence, eventually boiled down to a single theme, absence: The absence of a person, the absence of a feeling."
 Waters commented: "it's about none of us really being there ... [it] should have been called Wish We Were Here".
+Critic Mike Cormack likewise points out that absence is a key theme for Pink Floyd, going all the way from the song "Paintbox" ("I open the door to an empty room / Then I forget") to "Summer '68" ("She let six hours ago") to "Saint Tropez" ("And if you're alone / I'll come home") to "Shine On You Crazy Diamond" to "Wish You Were Here" to "Comfortably Numb" to "Paranoid Eyes" ("You can hide, hide, hide / Behind petrified eyes").

-O'Neill Surber explored the lyrics of Pink Floyd and declared the issue of non-being a common theme in their music.
 Waters invoked non-being or non-existence in The Wall, with the lyrics to "Comfortably Numb": "I caught a fleeting glimpse, out of the corner of my eye.
 I turned to look, but it was gone, I cannot put my finger on it now, the child is grown, the dream is gone."
 Barrett referred to non-being in his final contribution to the band's catalogue, "Jugband Blues": "I'm most obliged to you for making it clear that I'm not here."